 Hemp also contains high amounts of CBD.
-This important chemical compound is what makes it one of the best natural products to complement wellness.
-Well-known for promoting calm, CBD from hemp is becoming increasingly more popular for people (and their pets) looking for natural ways to soothe their senses.
+Well-known for its potential to help promote a sense of calm, CBD from hemp is becoming increasingly more popular for people (and their pets) looking for natural ways to soothe their senses.

 Why CBD from Hemp Is So Beneficial

-Before understanding exactly why CBD from hemp is so beneficial, it’s probably best to understand a little more about hemp and the CBD that is derived from it.
+Before understanding exactly why CBD from hemp is so intriguing, it’s probably best to understand a little more about hemp and the CBD that is derived from it.

 3 Useful Facts about CBD from Hemp

 Right below are the facts behind some of our most frequently asked questions: